-The Coomera Connector is a future state-controlled north-south corridor between Loganholme and Nerang, east of the Pacific Motorway (M1).Planning
+The Coomera Connector, that is sometimes referred to as the Second M1, is a future state-controlled north-south corridor between Loganholme and Nerang, east of the Pacific Motorway (M1).Planning

 Pacific Motorway M1 upgrade program